HMHS Britannic: Final moments

 By 08:50, most of those on board had escaped in the 35 successfully launched lifeboats.
 At this point, Bartlett concluded that the rate at which Britannic was sinking had slowed so he called a halt to the evacuation and ordered the engines restarted in the hope that he might still be able to beach the ship.
-At 09:00 Bartlett was informed that the rate of flooding had increased due to the ship's forward motion and that the flooding had reached D-deck.
+At 09:00, Bartlett was informed that the rate of flooding had increased due to the ship's forward motion and that the flooding had reached D-deck.
 Realising that there was now no hope of reaching land in time, Bartlett gave the final order to stop the engines and sounded two final long blasts of the whistle, the signal to abandon ship.
-As water had already reached the bridge, he and Assistant Commander Dyke walked off onto the deck and entered the water, swimming to a collapsible boat from which they continued to coordinate the rescue operations.
+As water reached the bridge, he and Assistant Commander Dyke walked off onto the deck and entered the water, swimming to a collapsible boat from which they continued to coordinate the rescue operations.

 Britannic gradually capsized to starboard, and the funnels collapsed one after the other as the ship rapidly sank.
 By the time the stern was out of the water, the bow had already slammed into the seabed.
 As Britannics length was greater than the depth of the water, the impact caused major structural damage to the bow before she slipped completely beneath the waves at 09:07, 55 minutes after the explosion.
-Violet Jessop (who was one of the survivors of Britannics sister-ship Titanic, and had also been on the Olympic, when she collided with HMS Hawke) described the last seconds;
+Violet Jessop (who was one of the survivors of the Titanic, and had also been on board when the Olympic collided with HMS Hawke) described the last seconds: